18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 - It is not possible to reschedule one of the meetings or events to avoid having days in between.
-- Considering both the travel time and overall cost, it is advantageous to the government to pay for the hotel and meals for the time in betwen rather than the round trip travel cost of having the employee return home.
+- Considering both the travel time and overall cost, it is advantageous to the government to pay for the hotel and meals for the time in between rather than the round trip travel cost of having the employee return home.
 - One or both
   [authorizing officials](#who-is-my-authorizing-official-and-what-is-my-budget)